 Black Copper Marans

-Famous for laying the darkest eggs available from any breed and many claim to have the best tasting egg in the world.
+Famous for laying the darkest eggs available from any breed and claimed to have the best tasting egg in the world!

 Breed History